FlipperPA/wagtailcodeblock/README.md

-# wagtailcodeblock
+# Wagtail Code Block

 A just started work-in-progress of a Streamfield block for source code with real-time syntax highlighting.

-It uses the excellent [PrismJS](http://prismjs.com/) library both in the CMS and the website.
+It uses the excellent [PrismJS](http://prismjs.com/) library both in Wagtail Admin and the website.

 ## Django Settings